๐ŸPrinciples of Physics I

 Why This Matters

-Energy is the currency of physics—every problem you solve on the AP exam ultimately comes down to tracking where energy comes from, where it goes, and how it transforms.
-You're being tested on your ability to recognize energy conservation, work-energy relationships, and energy transfer mechanisms.
-These concepts appear everywhere: from simple projectile motion to complex thermodynamic systems.
+Energy is the central concept in physics.
+Every problem you solve ultimately comes down to tracking where energy comes from, where it goes, and how it transforms.
+You need to recognize energy conservation, work-energy relationships, and energy transfer mechanisms because these ideas appear everywhere, from projectile motion to thermodynamic systems.

-The key insight is that energy is never created or destroyed—it just changes form.
-When you see a roller coaster climbing a hill, a spring launching a ball, or a circuit powering a light bulb, you're watching energy transform from one type to another.
-Don't just memorize definitions—know what type of energy is present at each stage of a process and how to calculate the conversions between them.
+The core principle: energy is never created or destroyed.
+It only changes form.
+A roller coaster climbing a hill, a spring launching a ball, a circuit powering a light bulb: each is energy transforming from one type to another.
+Don't just memorize definitions.
+Know what type of energy is present at each stage of a process and how to calculate the conversions between them.

 Mechanical Energy: The Foundation of Motion Problems

-Mechanical energy combines the energy of motion and position into one powerful framework.
-In isolated systems with no friction or external forces, total mechanical energy stays constant—this principle drives most of your kinematics and dynamics problems.
+Mechanical energy combines the energy of motion and the energy of position into one framework.
+In isolated systems with no friction or external forces, total mechanical energy stays constant.
+This principle drives most of your kinematics and dynamics problems.

 Kinetic Energy

-• Central to collision analysis where you'll compare KE before and after to determine if collisions are elastic or inelastic
+• Central to collision analysis.
+You compare KE before and after a collision to determine whether it's elastic (KE conserved) or inelastic (KE lost to other forms like thermal energy or sound).

 Gravitational Potential Energy

-• Converts to kinetic energy as objects fall, with the sum KE+PEKE + PE remaining constant in free fall
+• Converts to kinetic energy as objects fall.
+In free fall (no air resistance), the sum KE+PEgKE + PE_g stays constant throughout the motion.

 Elastic Potential Energy

-• Quadratic relationship means doubling compression quadruples stored energy—similar pattern to kinetic energy
+• Quadratic relationship means doubling the compression quadruples the stored energy, the same pattern as kinetic energy.

-• Drives oscillatory motion in spring-mass systems and appears frequently in simple harmonic motion problems
+• Drives oscillatory motion in spring-mass systems and shows up frequently in simple harmonic motion problems.

 Energy Stored in Matter